Selected Technique:

 Ground Conditions

-In the absence of geotechnical drilling on the 2023 and subsequent work portion, Menard Canada carried out a total of six Cone Penetration Tests (CPT) drillings in the subsequent expansion portion and one investigative drilling in the 2023 expansion portion in order to verify that the soil profile did not differ from the other phases.
-The soil profiles were as follows:
+In the absence of geotechnical drilling on the 2023 and the following work portion, Menard Canada carried out a total of six Cone Penetration Test (CPT) drillings in the subsequent expansion portion and one investigative drilling in the 2023 expansion portion to verify that the soil profile did not differ from the other phases.

-Compact sand with a little silt up to approximately 2.5 m deep;
+- Compact sand with a little silt up to approximately 2.5 m deep;

-• A silt containing a little clay, with a little sand to silty, very loose, up to depths varying from 4 to 5.5 m
+- A silt containing a little clay, with a little sand, to silty, very loose, up to depths varying from 4 to 5.5 m

-• Compact sand with some silt until the end of drilling between 5.50m and 8.50m depth.
+- Compact sand with some silt until the end of drilling between 5.50m and 8.50m depth.

-• The water table was discovered at a depth of 5.5m.p
+- The water table was discovered at a depth of 5.5m.p

 Menard Canada Solution